Hidden fluctuations close to a quantum bicritical point: Abstract

 \section{Abstract}

-In this paper we describe physical properties arising in the vicinity of two coupled quantum phase transitions.
+Here we present an alternative approach for the description of quantum critical fluctuations.
+These are described by Langevin random fields, which are then related to the susceptibility using the fluctuation-dissipation theorem.
+We use this approach to characterise the physical properties arising in the vicinity of two coupled quantum phase transitions.
 We consider a phenomenological model based on two scalar order parameter fields locally coupled biquadratically and having a common quantum critical point as a function of a quantum tuning parameter such as pressure or magnetic field.
-A self-consistent treatment suggests that the uniform static susceptibilities of the two order parameter fields may have the same qualitative form at low temperature even where the forms differ sharply in the absence of the biquadratic coupling.
-The possible limitations of the self-consistent analysis leading to this prediction are considered.
+A self-consistent treatment shows that the uniform static susceptibilities of the two order parameter fields have the same qualitative form at low temperature even where the forms are different in the absence of the biquadratic coupling.